 When the FLUS sink is located on the network side and provides Media Gateway functionality, the FLUS session is used to select the media session instantiation and to configure any processing and distribution related sub-functions.

 The MPEG NBMP [17] Workflow Description Document may be used to describe the media processing tasks at FLUS sink to be performed on received media components from the FLUS source.
-See Annex X for further details.
+See Annex B for further details.